groblet/elden-ring-builds/builds/executioners-greataxe-str-faith.md

 **Goal:** Reach the exact stat spread for maximum efficiency at level 125.

 > **CORRECTION:** The original spread below sums to RL127, not RL125.
-Drop 2 points to hit the target exactly — the recommended trim is **Faith 25 → 24** (still well above the 25 softcap break for these spells isn't lost; see note) or **Arcane 11 → 9**, since Arcane is the weakest investment in this build (see Phase 2 correction).
+Drop 2 points to hit the target exactly — the recommended trim is **Arcane 11 → 9**, since Arcane is the weakest investment in this build (see Phase 2 correction: it doesn't contribute to either buff spell).
 Adjust to taste, but verify your own total before committing souls.

 - **Vigor → 60** — Mandatory.
 Provides the HP cushion needed given the Rakshasa set's damage-received penalty.
 - **Mind → 9** — Leave at base.
 You only need enough FP to cast two incantations pre-fight.